Victoria Master's by Thesis Scholarship

 Applications are sought from those who are eligible at the time of application, or who will have become eligible at the start of Trimester 2 the following year, to enrol for a Master's degree by thesis worth 90 points or more.
 In some cases this will be Part 2 of a two-year Master's degree and will usually have the course code 591.

 To encourage postgraduate research at Victoria, the University offers scholarships to students about to begin a full-time, research-focussed Master's degree.

 The scholarship stipend will be paid to each scholarship recipient in monthly instalments.
 The first such payment will be made by the Scholarships Office as soon as practicable after confirmation of enrolment.
-A small allowance of up to $200 will be paid towards the cost of producing the thesis in receipt of an invoice.
-Entitlement to this allowance will lapse if it is not take within two years of the date of enrolment.
+A small allowance of up to $200 will be paid towards the cost of producing the thesis on receipt of an invoice.
+Entitlement to this allowance will lapse if it is not taken up within two years of the date of enrolment.